Editions of Dungeons & Dragons: 2024 revision of 5th Edition

 In September 2021, it was announced that a backward compatible "evolution" of 5th edition would be released in 2024 to mark the 50th anniversary of the game.
 In August 2022, Wizards announced that the next phase of major changes for Dungeons & Dragons would occur under the One D&D initiative which included a public playtest of the next version of Dungeons & Dragons.
 The first public playtest was released on D&D Beyond on August 18, 2022.
-Samantha Nelson, for Polygon, commented that public playtest material should not be "considered final".
 In October 2022, Dicebreaker reported that Wizards of the Coast president Cynthia Williams announced "that One D&D's playtest had seen more sign-ups since it launched on August 18 than D&D 5E's playtest saw during its entire two-year pre-release phase ahead of the game's release in 2014".

 During the April 2023 D&D Creator Summit, the lead rules designer clarified that "One D&D is not supposed to be a new edition or a new 'half edition' similar to the game's '3.5 edition'.
 Instead, One D&D are revisions to the existing 5th Edition rules while keeping the bulks of those rules intact".
-Christian Hoffer, for ComicBook.com, wrote that the "backwards compatible" ruleset will include updated core rulebooks with "guidance on how rules from previous books line up with the new rules" and that older adventure modules will be compatible with the revised character creation rules.
-A compiled sourcebook pulling together rules and other information from Xanathar's Guide to Everything and Tasha's Cauldron of Everything is also in development; this sourcebook will be in a similar style to Monsters of the Multiverse.
-In May 2023, Wizards stated that One D&D was not the name used by the design team for the 2024 revision of 5th Edition, and began to move away from the One D&D branding.
+In May 2023, Wizards dropped the One D&D branding.